The Dangers of Mentalism: Walking the Line by Necessity

 This is part two of a short series, so make sure to check out Part One: The Dangers of Mentalism: An Introduction a couple posts back.

 Magic is necessarily about presenting something impossible as possible.
 Within the context of the magic trick this is fun and exciting, and it is accepted that different magicians ask different levels of credulity from their spectators when they perform.
 While that is all well and good while the effect is being performed, I think it is important to think about the longer-term consequences of our presentational choices.
-This is partially because the drama which the spectator remembers is just as important as that which they witness, but also because, if we are going to spend immense amounts of time carefully constructing effects that convince someone something is real, we should be cognizant of what that belief (honestly intended or not) could lead to.
+This is partially because the drama which the spectator remembers is just as important as that which they witness, but also because, if we are going to spend immense amounts of time carefully constructing effects that convince, or seem to convince, someone something is real, we should be cognizant of what that belief (honestly intended or not) could lead to.

-To understand why, we have to step back and think about why it is so important that mentalism is trying to get away from spiritualism.
-It’s not that spiritualism is more or less real than other magic presentations (which include everything on that spectrum, from Woofle Dust to quantum mechanics).
+To understand why, we have to step back and think about why it is so important that mentalism try to get away from spiritualism.
+It’s not that spiritualism is more or less real than other magic presentations (which include everything on the spectrum from Woofle Dust to quantum mechanics).
 And (I hope) it’s not just that many magicians think spiritualism is a weak presentation (because if I have to hear one more time about how “the power of your imagination” makes the card change I swear to god…).
 What I would say, though, is that spiritualism is a significantly more nuanced presentational frame than most, it has a more direct bearing on many people’s lives (more, I think, than many magicians think) than other frames, and it has more potential to be misused and abused than most.
 So for example, though quantum mechanics is incredibly complicated and nuanced in terms of what it actually does and does not explain, very few people encounter it directly in their daily lives, so a magician fudging the truth about it won't really change any choices they make in the day to day, and there are established credentials that indicate who is actually an authority on it (do they have a PhD after their name?).
 Alternatively, Woofle Dust has no nuance (there is no grain of truth, and the audience knows it), and rarely occurs in people’s lives.

 But was it by accident that mentalism stumbled directly from one moral grey area to another?
 I would say no. I think magic needs these “fuzzy spaces” between what is known and accepted, and what is actually understood.
-Magic has always, and always will, draw on these fringe spaces to operate and give its effect backdrop and meaning.
+Magic has always, and always will, draw on these fringe spaces to operate and give its effects backdrop and meaning.